 In these uncertain times, Portugal offers a safe haven for you and your family.

 Benefits of the Portugal Golden Visa

 Here at Digital Émigré, we’ve researched every pathway to citizenship available in the EU.
 So we’re confident that the Portugal Golden Visa offers the best all-round option to secure your future as an EU citizen.

 Let’s take a more detailed look at the benefits.

 Visa-free travel in Europe

-Your Golden Visa residency permit allows you to travel freely around the Schengen area of 26 countries – without needing a Schengen visa.
+Your residency permit allows you to travel freely around the Schengen area of 26 countries – without needing a Schengen visa.
 After five years, you can apply for Portuguese citizenship, which gives you a Portuguese passport with huge benefits.

 Pathway to a powerful passport

 As an EU citizen, you’ll have the right not only to travel freely, but also to live, work, do business, study, or retire in the 30 countries of the EU and EEA.
 That’s not all – the Portuguese passport is one of the world’s strongest, allowing you to travel to 188 countries visa-free.